vast-data/vastdb_sdk/README.md

 ## Interactive and Non-Interactive Workflows

-Interactive `Table` created via the `Schema` object (`tx.bucket('..').schema('..').table('..')`) loads metadata and stats eagrly allowing for interactive development.
+A `Table` created via the `Schema` object (`tx.bucket('..').schema('..').table('..')`) loads metadata and stats eagerly allowing for interactive development.
+Each object (bucket, schema, table) requires one or more round-trips to the server and `.table()` will fetch the full table schema.

-For more efficient use-cases where the extra round-trips to the server hurt use the Non-Interactive workflow.
+It's generally more efficient to use the `TableMetadata` interface that allows for both lazy loading of the schemas as it's needed, as well as allowing reusing the metadata across transactions.

 ```python
 # load the table schema & stats into an object we can use across transactions